 Looking for Resources for New Homeschoolers?

 Watch my FREE workshop on The Secret to Your Perfect Homeschool to get your homeschool set on the right foundation!

 Need more support as a new homeschooler?

-Delight Filled Homeschool is my signature course, designed to walk you through homeschooling from the beginning.
+Delight Filled Homeschool is designed to walk you through homeschooling from the beginning.
 Build the homeschool that fits your family, set a good foundation for the years ahead, and create a homeschool that goes beyond curriculum and test scores… one that you and your kids actually enjoy!

 Cultivate Your Home is an online membership to support you in your home, homeschool, and motherhood.
 Here you’ll get exclusive blog posts and videos with practical tips, biblical encouragement, and tutorials to support the skills you need to live a homegrown, handmade life.